 Price based on group size minimum of 6 participants and maximum of 10 participants.

-Note: if the number of participants will not reach minimum required and will end up with 4-5 people only the tour will still operate and led by local expert guides without escort of the tour manager.
+Note: Travelers who will be doing Iraq only the hotel is included from 02:00 pm on Sep 30.
+The extra pre-night in Iraq can be arranged upon request. if the number of participants will not reach minimum required and will end up with 4-5 people. only the tour will still operate and led by local expert guides without escort of the tour manager.

 Your tour does not include